Invisible Illnesses: Underlying Medical Problems

 Regardless of the cause, recovery is only possible by first locating the underlying medical problems, then treating them in the safest manner possible.
 By treating only the symptoms, patients can be left to suffer unnecessarily, and worse, the diagnosis of an “invisible illness” provides no validation for the patient’s suffering.

-Dr. Diana Driscoll, founder and president of Genetic Disease Investigators, is a world-renowned invisible illness expert and foremost authority on Postural Orthostatic Tachycardia Syndrome (POTS), Chronic Fatigue Syndrome (ME/CFS), vagus nerve disorders, Ehlers-Danlos syndrome (EDS), and similar “invisible” illnesses.
+Diana Driscoll, OD, founder and president of Genetic Disease Investigators, is a world-renowned invisible illness expert and foremost authority on Postural Orthostatic Tachycardia Syndrome (POTS), Chronic Fatigue Syndrome (ME/CFS), vagus nerve disorders, Ehlers-Danlos syndrome (EDS), and similar “invisible” illnesses.
 She is also the clinical director of POTS Care, the only clinic in the world treating POTS by treating the underlying medical cause(s) of POTS.

 In her continual research and work on autonomic dysfunction, Dr. Driscoll authored “The Driscoll Theory“, an in-depth, scientific publication revealing the propensity for high intracranial pressure in POTS patients that dramatically altered how the condition was evaluated and treated.
-She has also authored “Your Eyes and EDS“, was the chief author of the “Ophthalmology Medical Resource Guide” for Ehlers-Danlos National Foundation and, to date, has three patents.
+She has also authored “Your Eyes and EDS“, was the chief author of the “Ophthalmology Medical Resource Guide” for Ehlers-Danlos National Foundation and, to date, holds four patents.
 She holds a B.A. from the University of Texas at Austin and a Doctorate of Optometry for University of Houston.

 Order Dr. Diana Driscoll’s New e-Book